sst/sst/www/docs/working-locally.md

 2. Configure your `sst.Function` to:

-   - Set `chrome-aws-lambda` as an external module, so it's not bundled in the Lambda function code
+   - Set `chrome-aws-lambda` as an external module, so it's not bundled in the Lambda function code.
-   - And point to the Layer
+   - And point to the [existing Layer](https://github.com/shelfio/chrome-aws-lambda-layer).

    For example: